ansible/ansible/docs/docsite/rst/porting_guides/porting_guide_2.8.rst

 | |                         | | fallback-list warning.                      |
 +---------------------------+-----------------------------------------------+

-Starting with Ansible 2.12, Ansible will use the discovered Python interpreter by default, whether or not ``/usr/bin/python`` is also present.
-Until then, the default ``auto_legacy`` setting provides compatibility with previous versions of Ansible that always defaulted to ``/usr/bin/python``.
+In Ansible 2.12, Ansible will switch the default from :literal:`auto_legacy` to :literal:`auto`.
+The difference in behaviour is that :literal:`auto_legacy` uses :command:`/usr/bin/python` if present and falls back to the discovered Python when it is not present.  :literal:`auto` will always use the discovered Python, regardless of whether :command:`/usr/bin/python` exists.
+The :literal:`auto_legacy` setting provides compatibility with previous versions of Ansible that always defaulted to :command:`/usr/bin/python`.

 If you installed Python and dependencies (``boto``, etc.) to ``/usr/bin/python`` as a workaround on distros with a different default Python